ruireng/ruireng/README.md

 - ⚡ Fun fact: ...
 -->
 <!-- is this a comment? -->
-Thank you for visiting my profile!
 My name is Roy and I am a second year Computer Engineering student at KTH Royal Institute of Technology.

 **Contact:**
  - royl@kth.se